Roku Ends 2022 With More Than 70 Million Accounts, Streaming Hours Up 19%

 The company will report its fourth quarter and full year earnings in February, at which time it will provide further insight on these preliminary data points for the end of 2022.

-On Wednesday, Roku revealed it would be rolling out exclusively Roku-branded smart TVs for the first time, after years of partnering with companies to make HDTVs powered by its streaming tech.
+On Wednesday, Roku revealed it will roll out exclusively Roku-branded smart TVs for the first time, after years of partnering with companies to make HDTVs powered by its streaming tech.

 Scheduled to be available in the spring of 2023, the Roku Select and Roku Plus Series TVs will be available in 11 models ranging from 24- to 75-inch screen sizes, with retail prices starting at $119 and going up to $999.